hashicorp/serf/website/source/intro/getting-started/install.html.markdown

 somewhere on the PATH so that it can be executed.
 On Unix systems, `~/bin` and `/usr/local/bin` are common installation directories, depending on if you want to restrict the install to a single user or expose it to the entire system.
-On Windows systems, you can put it whereever you'd like.
+On Windows systems, you can put it where ever you'd like.

 ## Verifying the Installation